 The government of India’s initiative of making in India can give a colossal fillip to the Indian economy provided few structural reforms that will provide confidence not just to domestic investors but to global investors.
 India needs to improve its policy execution of support policies like the startup India, make in India, smart city program.
 All these policies will lead India to a new level.

 Create an export hub – One engine on which China multiplied and increased its way to prosperity and today has taken center stage and prove its capability to take on China.
 It’s crucial for India to increase its exports substantially that’s the only way to compete with other emerging market peers.

 To give specific focus, certain selected sectors significant for employment, technology, and exports should be identified for launching the program.
 These ‘champion’ sectors could be textiles and apparel, automotive products and electronics (with emphasis on mobiles), to be supplemented with a few other industries later.
 These three sectors in India are likely to contribute over $1 trillion by 2025.

-Principle conclusion of this article is to how India can navigate through this uncertain and fragile environment and position itself as a prime challenger, particularly in economy.
+The principal conclusion of this article is how India can navigate through this uncertain and fragile environment and position itself as a prime challenger, particularly in the economy.